heimrichhannot/contao-twig-templates-bundle/README.md

 Automapping order (check if template exists, else use the next one):
 1. Frontend framework twig template
-1. modified Template Files in your specific bundle
-1. Core twig template
+1. Core/custom twig template
-1. default (contao html5) template
+1. Default/Custom (contao html5) template

 If you don't want to use *automapping* you can also assign the template you want in the ordinary way by selecting it in the `customTpl` field of your module or content element.

-## Update

-If you used _core templates in versions before 1.0 you need to refactor them to filenames without _core.

 ### Additional dca configuration keys